 St. John’s Wort is known as a natural anti-depressant.
 This OTC supplement is actually a flowering plant.
 And it works much like an SSRI; increasing levels of the available serotonin in your brain.
 (15)

 This will naturally put you in a better mood which is associated with less rumination.

 Now, it’s important to know that St. Jon’s Wort is not without side effects.
 Never take it with another medication, especially an SSRI.
-Doing so can lead to serotonin syndrome, which is potentially fatal.
+Doing so can lead to serotonin syndrome.
 Certain compounds in St. Jon’s Wort are also known to cause eye and skin sensitivity.
-So if you decide to take this supplement, you might want to bring sunglasses and sunscreen with you on a bright and sunny day.
-Otherwise, it’s best to talk to your doctor about St. John’s Wort if you have any concerns or questions.
+So if you decide to take this supplement, you might want to bring sunglasses and sunscreen with you on a bright day.
+Otherwise, it’s best to talk to your doctor about St. John’s Wort if you have any concerns.

 Tyrosine is a natural amino acid found in food.
 It helps your brain make more dopamine.
-It’s simple; dopamine is your brain’s reward and ‘pleasure’ chemical.
-Low dopamine links to mood issues, including anxiety and restlessness which so often lead to rumination.
+This is a good thing because low dopamine links to mood issues, including anxiety and restlessness which are closely tied to rumination.

 Tyrosine is particularly good at keeping you calm, relaxed, and focused during stress.
 Taking it 30-60 before a challenging event (e.g. a presentation, a school or work project, an intense training session) can boost your performance and reduce overthinking.
 (16)

 Choose N-Acetyl L-Tyrosine over regular Tyrosine if you can.
 That’s because NALT absorbs better in your brain.